 If you're adjusting to life after a heart attack or you're living with certain other heart diseases, cardiac rehabilitation may help you feel better than you thought possible.
 Just because you have had heart problems- or have been told you are at risk for heart disease-you don't have to become a spectator.
 Trust your heart to Humboldt General Hospital and begin building a better life today.

-Cardiac rehab is an outpatient exercise and education program designed to help heart patients reduce or control cardiac risk factors, improve cardiovascular fitness and adjust to living with heart disease.
+Our cardiac rehab program is accredited by the American Association of Cardiovascular & Pulmonary Rehabilitation (AACVPR).
+Cardiac rehab is a medically supervised, Phase II outpatient exercise and education program designed to help heart patients reduce or control cardiac risk factors, improve cardiovascular fitness and adjust to living with heart disease.
+An individualized treatment plan will be created and your program can last up to 12 weeks or 36 sessions.

 Are you a rehab candidate?